hramose/lgenerator/doc/checkbootstrap.md

 * save and try it going to http://www.yourapp.com/testbootstrap

-if you have Bootstrap running, then will see a
+if you have Bootstrap running, then will see:

 ![Correct Button](https://github.com/fragale/lgenerator/blob/master/doc/correct_button.png)

 if you have Bootstrap wrong, then will see:

 ![Inorrect Button](https://github.com/fragale/lgenerator/blob/master/doc/incorrect_button.png)